 A SOC 1 addresses internal controls that are relevant to a company’s internal control over financial reporting.
-By definition, a SOC 1 (aka SSAE 16) is designed to review a vendors financial and accounting controls.
+By definition, a SOC 1 is designed to review a vendor’s financial and accounting controls.
 In other words, how well do they keep their books?

-Additionally, there are 2 different types of SOC 1 reports - a SOC 1 Type 1 and a SOC 1 Type 2.
+Additionally, there are two different types of SOC 1 reports – a SOC 1 Type I and a SOC 2 Type II.
 The difference?
-A Type 1 report audits controls as of a point in time (a specific date).
-A Type 2 report covers controls that were in place and operating for a period of time.
-A Type 2 report is always better than a Type 1 because it will include a description of any significant changes to the system during that period.
+A Type I report audits controls as of a point in time (a single date).
+A Type II report covers controls that were in place and operating for a period of time.
+A Type II report is always better than a Type I because it tests control effectiveness over a period of time.
+A type I report, often times, does not test controls.

 A SOC 2

-A SOC 2 report is an examination on a service organization's controls over one or more of the following five (5) Trust Services Principles (TSP):
+A SOC 2 report is an examination on a service organization's controls over one or more of the following five (5) Trust Services Criteria (TSC):

 - Processing Integrity

-And just like the SOC 1, SOC 2’s come in two different flavors too.
-A Type 1 affirms controls are in place.
-A Type 2 confirms the controls are in place and are actually working.
-So, yes, SOC 2 Type 2 is the best representation of how well a vendor is doing when it comes to managing and safe-guarding your data.
+And just like the SOC 1, SOC 2s come in two different flavors, too.
+A Type I affirms controls are in place.
+A Type II confirms the controls are in place and are actually working.
+So, yes, SOC 2 Type II is the best representation of how well a vendor is doing when it comes to managing and safe-guarding your data.
 However, keep in mind as you review that the controls are created by the vendor and tested by an auditor or CPA firm.

 A SOC 3

-Once again, do not be fooled into believing that if a SOC 2 Type 2 is highly valuable that a SOC 3 must be the grand pumba of all SOC reports.
+Once again, don’t be fooled into believing that if a SOC 2 Type II is highly valuable that a SOC 3 must be the greatest of all SOC reports.
 It’s not.

 Why?
-It’s designed to be made available publicly (without the requirement of an NDA) so by nature it is less detailed/less technical and therefore will not contain the same level of otherwise critical information (to you) that a SOC 2 Type 2 contains.
-Basically, it’s a high level summary of the SOC 2 audit that comes with a seal of approval a vendor can post on their website.
+It’s designed to be made available publicly (without the requirement of an NDA) so by nature it’s less detailed/less technical and, therefore, will not contain the same level of otherwise critical information (to you) that a SOC 2 Type II contains.
+Basically, it’s a high-level summary of a SOC audit that comes with a seal of approval a vendor can post on their website.